 Many of us visualize a controlling partner as one who openly berates everyone in their path, is physically aggressive, or constantly makes overt threats or ultimatums.
-We picture the grumpy bully who belittles every server he or she encounters, or commands their partner how to dress from head to toe.
+We picture the grumpy bully who belittles every server they encounters, or commands their partner how to dress from head to toe.
 While those signs are indeed troubling, there are many additional signs that might show up quite differently.

 2) Chronic criticism—even if it’s ‘small’ things.
 Criticism, like isolation, is also something that can start small.
 In fact, someone may try to convince themselves that their partner’s criticism of them is warranted, or that their partner is just trying to help them be a better person.
 Or they may try to rationalize it that it’s not such a big deal that he or she doesn’t like the way they dress or speak or eat or decorate their house and that they shouldn’t take it personally.
 But ultimately, no matter how individually small a criticism seems, if it’s part of a constant dynamic within your relationship, it would be very tough to feel accepted, loved, or validated.
 If every little thing you do could use improvement in your partner’s eyes, then how are you being valued as a true equal, let alone loved unconditionally?